Where to stay in Alice Springs

 The large reception area gives you an immediate sense that you’ve come to one of the top hotels in Alice Springs.
 Off to either side are excellent restaurants that are a treat even for locals (my favourite is Hanuman) while straight ahead is the large pool area.

 Just two kilometres from the centre of town, the DoubleTree by Hilton feels quiet and somewhat isolated, set alongside the (usually dry) Todd River with ochre hills as a scenic backdrop.
-Many of the rooms have the beautiful landscape as their view.
+Many of the rooms have a beautiful landscape as their view.

-One of the things I particularly like about the DoubleTree by Hilton is the secure fencing that surrounds it, with car park behind gates that can only be accessed with a key card (the neighbouring Crowne Plaza, for instance, is relatively open.
+One of the things I particularly like about the DoubleTree by Hilton is the secure fencing that surrounds it, with a car park behind gates that can only be accessed with a key card (the neighbouring Crowne Plaza, for instance, is relatively open.

-The rooms range from a double deluxe to a king premier suite, with large comfortable beds, a fresh modern decor, and a good range of conveniences.
+The rooms range from a double deluxe to a king premier suite, with large comfortable beds, fresh modern decor, and a good range of conveniences.
 The rooms are quiet and I got a fantastic night’s sleep when I stayed!

 Probably the only downside is that the price of rooms can be quite expensive at the height of the tourist season, particularly if you’re booking last minute – but that’s the same with much of the Red Centre and you can get a better deal with some early planning.